PhoneIn/docs/docs/UserGuide/using_apps.md

 ## Using a Key to Unlock and Open a Door

-You can unlock doors using the access keys generated from the PhoneIn mobile app.
+You can unlock doors using the access keys generated from the Phonein mobile app.
 For example, you can generate a key for your house and another for your office.
 When you're on your walking to your door, you can already unlock it by tapping the assigned key on the mobile app instead of fishing out your physical keys out from your bag or purse.

 If you only generated a single key, it will be prominently displayed on the mobile app's **Welcome** page.
 Press the key to open a door.

 You can also retrieve a key by pressing the **Keys** tab, then tapping on it from the list.

-Guests must download and install the appropriate PhoneIn mobile app for their devices to use your shared keys and let themselves inside the assigned location.
+Guests must download and install the appropriate Phonein mobile app for their devices to use your shared keys and let themselves inside the assigned location.

 ## Allowing a Key to Unlock and Open an Inner Door